DKIM (Domain Keys Identified Mail), an email authentication technique that allows the receiver to check if the email is legitimate or a fake one!

 The whole working procedure is based on a selector that is specified while creating the private and public key pair when the DKIM is being set up for a particular email domain.
 This DKIM selector may be a collection of random texts and is lodged in the DKIM-signature email header in the form of s=tag when the email is sent.

-For a CISO or CIO in your organization, it is always advisable to implement a combination of SPF and DKIM with the help of a DMARC-based email authentication protocol.
-This makes sure that forged or spoofed emails do not land in the inbox of your company’s employees and reduce chances of phishing attacks.
-Implementing a robust DKIM email security protocol and complementing it with the SPF record can strengthen the cybersecurity infrastructure in your organization.
+It is always advisable for an organization to implement a combination of SPF and DKIM with the help of a KDMARC.
+A tool designed to detect and stop forgery emails using your company’s email domain.
+This makes sure that forged or spoofed emails do not land in the inbox of your company’s employees, partners, or customers.
+Implementing a robust DKIM email security protocol and complementing it with the SPF record can strengthen the cyber security infrastructure in your organization.
 DMARC policy consolidates the aforementioned protocols even further by allowing organizations to customize their email security policy, by setting to either “none”, “quarantine” or “ reject”.

 Phished email addresses can still be detected by noticing minor changes made in the domain names.
-However, detecting a spoofed email that appears to be exactly the same as the original ID, without AI-driven cybersecurity solutions is impossible.
+However, detecting a spoofed email that appears to be exactly the same as the original ID is close to impossible.
 As a CISO, it is time to upgrade your workplace security policy and implement smart cybersecurity solutions in your organization.